au-ts/libmicrokitco/README.md

 ## Solution
 ### Terminology
-- Root Protection Domain (PD) thread: the thread created by seL4 for a protection domain.
+- Root Protection Domain (PD) thread: the kernel thread created by seL4 for a protection domain.
 This is where the Microkit's event loop runs.
 For brevity, we will refer to this as "root thread".
-- Root TCB: the thread control block of the root thread within the library used to store it's execution context for cothread switching and blocking state.
+- Root TCB: the thread control block of the root thread within this library used to store it's execution context for cothread switching and blocking state.
+- Cothread: an execution context in userland that the seL4 kernel is not aware of.
+The client provides memory for the stack in the form of a Memory Region (MR) with guard page.
 - Cothread TCB: serves the same purpose as root TCB, but also stores the virtual address of the cothread's stack.

 ### Overview
 `libmicrokitco` is a cooperative user-land multithreading library with a queue-based scheduler for use within Microkit.
-In essence, it allow mapping of multiple executing contexts (threads) onto one kernel thread of a PD.
-Then, one or more threads can wait (block) for an incoming notification from a channel or another thread to return, while some cothreads are blocked, another cothread can execute.
+In essence, it allow mapping of multiple threads onto one kernel thread of a PD.
+Then, one or more threads can wait (block) for an incoming notification from a channel or another thread to return, while some threads are blocked, another thread can execute.

 ### Scheduling
 All ready threads are placed in a queue, the thread at the front will be resumed by the scheduler when it is invoked.
-Cothreads should yield judiciously during long running computation to ensure other cothreads are not starved of CPU time.
+Threads should yield judiciously during long running computation to ensure other threads are not starved of CPU time.

-If when the scheduler is invoked and no cothreads are ready, the scheduler will return to the root thread to receive notifications, see `microkit_cothread_recv_ntfn()`.
+In cases where the scheduler is invoked and no cothreads are ready, the scheduler will return to the root thread to receive notifications, see `microkit_cothread_recv_ntfn()`.
+Thus, systems adopting this library will not be reactive since notifications are only received when all cothreads are blocked.

-IMPORTANT: you should not perform any seL4 blocking calls while using this library.
-If the PD is blocked in seL4, none of your cothreads will execute even if it is ready.

 ### Memory model
 The library expects a large memory region (MR) for it's internal data structures and many small MRs of *equal size* for the individual co-stacks allocated to it.
-These memory region must only have read and write permissions.
+These memory regions must only have read and write permissions.
 See `microkit_cothread_init()`.

 ### State transition